- What Is CommSec?

-Launched in 1995, CommSec is the biggest international trading platform and broker from Australia.
+Launched in 1995, CommSec is the biggest international trading platform and broker in Australia.
 This retail broker provides a suite of trading tools & products to traders in Australia, one of which is the CDIA.

 As Australia’s largest online broker, it provides a number of products and services.
 CommSec’s services include online investing, margin lending, cash management, SMSF, and managed funds.
 The following features as per the CommSec reviews are:-

-CommSecIRESS is the company’s dynamic, real-time data-streaming and platform for ASX-listed securities, including shares in Australia.
-The CommSeciress trading platform is not included for basic accounts and must be paid for on a monthly basis.
+CommSecIRESS is the company’s dynamic, real-time data-streaming platform for ASX-listed securities, including shares in Australia.
+The CommSeciress trading platform is not included in basic accounts and must be paid for on a monthly basis.
 The real-time data and market movements streaming feature on CommSec brings you the benefits of getting connected ‘Live’ to the stock market, thereby ensuring that traders do not miss out on any lucrative deals.
-The IRESS also has the market watch feature to help investors of the stock market and historical data on each individual share player to help investors make a wise decision on their investment.
+The IRESS also has a market watch feature to help investors of the stock market and historical data on each individual share player to help investors make a wise decision on their investment.
 As an online brokerage, CommSec helps to ensure that the user has all the data before following up with their investment through its ‘intuitive interface.’